 Talk to your doctor before scheduling a vaccine to make sure you don’t have a history of severe allergic reaction to any component of the vaccine.
 Also, if you’re currently undergoing chemotherapy, consult your doctor about the timing.
 It may be important to schedule your vaccination appointment around your off-days during your treatment cycle.

-If a patient has a new diagnosis of breast cancer, it’s recommended to have their COVID-19 vaccine administered in the opposite arm of where the breast cancer occurred.
+Patients with a new diagnosis of breast cancer should have their COVID-19 vaccine administered in the opposite arm of where the breast cancer occurred.

-If I get the COVID-19 vaccine, does it impact when I should get my next screening exam (mammogram)?
+If I get the COVID-19 vaccine or booster, does it impact when I should get my next screening exam (mammogram)?

 It depends on the type of exam.
-If women can safely delay a screening exam (screening mammogram or screening breast MRI) for 4-6 weeks or get their screening exam before their COVID-19 vaccine, that would be best.
+If women can safely delay a screening exam (screening mammogram or screening breast MRI) for 4-6 weeks or get their screening exam before their COVID-19 vaccine or booster shot, that is ideal.

 Diagnostic imaging and exams for evaluation of a new symptom (new lump, pain, nipple discharge, a new diagnosis of breast cancer) should not be delayed.

-Why do I need to delay my screening mammogram after receiving the COVID-19 vaccine?
+Why do I need to delay my screening mammogram after receiving a COVID-19 vaccine?

-Breast imagers have been noticing underarm lymph node enlargement appearing on mammograms and breast MRIs, related to COVID-19 vaccine administration in the same arm that received the vaccination.
+Breast imagers have detected occasional underarm lymph node enlargement appearing on mammograms and breast MRIs as related to COVID-19 vaccine administration in the same arm that received the vaccination.

 The COVID-19 vaccine triggers the immune system to be turned on, which in turn triggers the lymphatic system to turn on.
-This can result in the underarm lymph nodes (also known as axillary nodes) to swell and be what doctors call “reactive”.
+This can cause the underarm lymph nodes (also known as axillary nodes) to swell and be what doctors call “reactive.”
 This can simulate an infection or even appear to be cancer in these nodes.
-To avoid confusion and recall, the timing of a routine screening mammogram should be made based on when the COVID-19 vaccines were given.
+To avoid confusion and recall, the timing of a routine screening mammogram should be made based on when COVID-19 vaccines were given.

-The COVID-19 vaccine causes more significant lymph node enlargement than other vaccines we have seen in the past (like the flu vaccine).
+The COVID-19 vaccine can cause more significant lymph node enlargement than other vaccines we have seen in the past (like the flu vaccine).
 Patients with enlarged underarm lymph nodes will be recalled from screening mammograms or MRIs for additional imaging like ultrasound.

-In keeping with the Society of Breast Imaging guidelines, it’s recommended that recalled patients have short interval follow-up of the nodes (4-12 weeks).
+In keeping with the Society of Breast Imaging guidelines, it’s recommended that recalled patients receive a follow-up exam within 4 to 12 weeks.
 If nodes are persistently large at follow-up, a biopsy will be advised.
 This should allow time for the lymph nodes to return to their normal size.